 As a rebuttal I often get questions as to how I could support someone shady like Hillary.
 This usually comes with a gish gallop of numerous conspiracy-theory articles.
 But in general you can sum it up to the following: she lied about Bengazhi, she is corrupt, and of course, her emails.
-None of those paint her in a flattering light and in isolation they are all concerning.
+None of those paint her in a flattering light and in isolation they may be concerning.
 But it turns into a matter of priority.
-This is what Trump supporters need to understand: she is flawed.
-But she isn’t talking about banning a whole religion from the country.
-She could have and probably did make shady deals.
-But she isn’t talking about how it is ok to sexually assault a woman.
-She is establishment, and perhaps she cares more for establishment interests.
-But she isn’t talking about inciting violence or questioning the foundations of our democracy.
-She may have accepted donations for favors.
-But she isn’t talking about using nukes or blowing ships out of the water.
+This is what Trump supporters need to understand: she is flawed, but she isn’t talking about banning a whole religion from the country.
+She may have made shady deals, but she isn’t talking about how it is ok to sexually assault a woman.
+She is establishment, and she may care more for establishment interests, but she isn’t talking about inciting violence or questioning the foundations of our democracy; she isn’t talking about using nukes or blowing ships out of the water.

 I have never felt scared in this country before.
 That’s different now.
 Trump’s senior-most advisers are alt-right fanatics.
 He has regularly courted the white-nationalist and white-supremacist segments of society.
 He refuses to disavow them as well.
 I’m not white and I’m an immigrant.
 How is that supposed to make me feel?